linuxdeepin/deepin-manual/manual-assets/common-application-libraries/libraries/en_US/libraries.md

 # A library of commonly used applications|common-application-libraries|

-Welcome to UOS Desktop V20 Professional!
+Welcome to UOS Desktop V25!
 The system has been adapted to **10** more than 100,000 popular applications in the market for you to download.
 In order to help you get started with the system faster, we have selected the following domestic alternative products for the common software of mainstream operating systems, you can refer to the following product list, go to the system **App Store** and other channels to download and use the application.